sbc100/webports/README.rst

 - build.sh: a bash script for building it
 - nacl.patch: an optional patch file.

 The tools for building packages live in ``build_tools``.
-To build a package run ``naclports.py build <package_dir>``.
-The build script will download, patch, build and install the application or library.
-By default it will also first build any dependencies that that the package has.
+To build and install a package into the toolchain run ``naclports.py install <package_dir>``.
+This script will download, patch, build and install the application or library.
+By default it will first build any dependencies that that the package has.

 The build scripts require that certain tools are present in the host system.
 You will need at least these: